Probabilistic model predictive safety certification for learning-based control: Numerical example: Safely Learning to control a car

-While the resulting learning episodes using ARS without the probabilistic model predictive certification framework would leave the safety constraints, i.e. the road, in a significant number of samples, as shown in Figure \ref{fig:pmpsc_learning_episodes}, the safety framework enables safe learning in every episode.
+While the resulting learning episodes without the PMPSC framework would leave the safety constraints, i.e.\ the road, in a significant number of samples, as shown in Figure~\ref{fig:pmpsc_learning_episodes}, the safety framework enables safe learning in every episode.

-In Figure \ref{fig:pmpsc_safety_interaction}, three example learning episodes from \ref{fig:pmpsc_learning_episodes} are shown indicating interventions of the safety framework with red dots.
-While at episodes $50$ and $3106$ the safety framework intervenes with the ARS policy search in order to ensure safety, the algorithm safely begins to converge at 4000 Episodes, which corresponds to the typical amount of episodes needed for ARS policy search \cite{mania2018simple}.
+In Figure~\ref{fig:pmpsc_safety_interaction}, two example learning episodes from Figure~\ref{fig:pmpsc_learning_episodes} are shown, where the size of the input modification through the safety framework is indicated with different circle radii along the trajectories.
+While in the first episode the safety framework intervenes with the learning-based policy in order to ensure safety, the algorithm safely begins to converge after 30 episodes with significantly less safety interventions.

+In Figure~\ref{fig:performance} we compare the performance of the learning-based control policy when applied directly against the performance of the safety-enhanced policy using PMPSC and observe that the safety-ensuring actions yield a slightly slower convergence and slightly worse performance after learning convergence on average compared to direct application of the unsafe algorithm.